-We invite all choirs connected with The Salvation Army to join us in a performance of Mine Eyes Have Seen the Glory of the Coming of the Lord (Battle Hymn of the Republic).
+We invite all choirs and singing groups to join us in a performance of Mine Eyes Have Seen the Glory of the Coming of the Lord (Battle Hymn of the Republic).

 We are forming a virtual choir where all choirs can participate and join in with the ISS in an epic performance of this song in our 40th anniversary year.
 However, for that to happen we will require you to follow some guides so that we are all singing at the same speed and at the same pitch.

 Watch this video from Richard Phillips for more details - or scroll down to read the details below.